Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 A `DataFeedMetric`, or simply "metric", is a quantifiable measure to be monitored by the Metrics Advisor service.
 It could be the cost of a product over the months, or even a daily measure of temperature.
 The service will monitor how this value varies over time in search of any anomalous behavior.
 A [data feed](#data-feed) can ingest multiple metrics from the same data source.

-### Metric Dimension
+### Data Feed Dimension

-A `MetricDimension`, or simply "dimension", is a set of categorical values that characterize a [metric](#data-feed-metric).
+A `DataFeedDimension`, or simply "dimension", is a set of categorical values that characterize a [metric](#data-feed-metric).
 For instance, if a metric represents the cost of a product, the type of product (e.g., shoes, hats) and the city in which these values were measured (e.g., New York, Tokyo) could be used as a dimension.
 Possible dimension values would include: `(shoes, New York)`, `(shoes, Tokyo)`, `(hats, New York)`, and `(hats, Tokyo)`.

 ### Time Series

 A time series is a series of data points indexed in time order.
 These data points describe the variation of the value of a [metric](#data-feed-metric) over time.

-Given a metric, the Metrics Advisor service creates one series for every possible [dimension](#metric-dimension) value, which means that multiple time series can be monitored for the same metric.
+Given a metric, the Metrics Advisor service creates one series for every possible [dimension](#data-feed-dimension) value, which means that multiple time series can be monitored for the same metric.

-### Data Anomaly
+### Data Point Anomaly

-A `DataAnomaly`, or simply "anomaly", occurs when a data point in a [time series](#time-series) behaves unexpectedly.
+A `DataPointAnomaly`, or simply "anomaly", occurs when a data point in a [time series](#time-series) behaves unexpectedly.
 It may occur when a data point value is too high or too low, or when its value changes abruptly between close points.
 You can specify the conditions a data point must satisfy to be considered an anomaly with an `AnomalyDetectionConfiguration`.
 See the sample [Create an anomaly detection configuration](#create-an-anomaly-detection-configuration) below for more information.

 ### Anomaly Incident

-Detected [anomalies](#data-anomaly) within the same [time series](#time-series) can be grouped into an `AnomalyIncident`, or simply "incident".
+Detected [anomalies](#data-point-anomaly) within the same [time series](#time-series) can be grouped into an `AnomalyIncident`, or simply "incident".
 The service looks for patterns across anomalies to determine which ones are likely to have the same cause, grouping them together.

 ### Anomaly Alert

-An `AnomalyAlert`, or simply "alert", is triggered when a detected [anomaly](#data-anomaly) meets a specified criteria.
+An `AnomalyAlert`, or simply "alert", is triggered when a detected [anomaly](#data-point-anomaly) meets a specified criteria.
 For instance, an alert could be triggered every time an anomaly with high severity is detected.
-You can specify the conditions an anomaly must satisfy to trigger an alert with an `AnomalyAlertConfiguration`, which make use of [hooks](#alerting-hook) to send notifications to the concerned parties every time an alert is triggered.
+You can specify the conditions an anomaly must satisfy to trigger an alert with an `AnomalyAlertConfiguration`, which make use of [hooks](#notification-hook) to send notifications to the concerned parties every time an alert is triggered.
 These configurations are not set by default, so you need to create one in order to start triggering and receiving alerts.
 See the sample [Create an anomaly alert configuration](#create-an-anomaly-alert-configuration) below for more information.

-### Alerting Hook
+### Notification Hook

-An `AlertingHook`, or simply "hook", is a means of subscribing to [alerts](#anomaly-alert) notifications.
+A `NotificationHook`, or simply "hook", is a means of subscribing to [alerts](#anomaly-alert) notifications.
 You can pass a hook to an `AnomalyAlertConfiguration` and start getting notifications for every alert it creates.
 See the sample [Create a hook for receiving anomaly alerts](#create-a-hook-for-receiving-anomaly-alerts) below for more information.

 ## Examples